MGrin/transactions-graph-generator/README.md

 # TRANSACTIONS-GRAPH-GENERATOR
-`Before starting, please manually create folders data and output in the root of the repo`
+`Before starting, please manually create folders data, output and log in the root of the repo`

 A big graph generator for transactions graph.
 As output you'll get:
 * a csv with transactions